 - Uninstall Google Chrome updates

 - Disable Lite mode

 There are just a few reasons for this occurrence but it’s hard to pinpoint what’s causing it.
 Firstly, make sure that you are connected to a stable network (be that Wi-Fi or mobile data) and that no VPN, proxy, or adblocker is active.
-Also, you can try clearing cache or all data from Chrome.
+Also, you can try clearing the cache or all data from Chrome.
 Finally, disable Lite Mode or reinstall the app.

 1. Clear cache from Chrome

 The first thing you should do is clear the local cache from Google Chrome.
-There’s a chance that the local data is corrupted but, before you clear everything, let’s just stick to cache on the first run.
+There’s a chance that the local data is corrupted but, before you clear everything, let’s stick to the cache on the first run.
 That should speed up the browser and, hopefully, resolve the problem at hand.

-Here’s how to clear cache from Chrome:
+Here’s how to clear the cache from Chrome: